 As of 2020, over 2.3 million people are incarcerated in the U.S. criminal legal system, with over 1.2 million individuals locked up in U.S. prisons alone.
 As a result, education, both inside and outside of prisons, is positioned as a key solution to the crises of mass incarceration.
 More specifically, higher education in prison (HEP) programs are often billed as liberatory and transformative endeavors that not only provide university education to incarcerated people but also significantly reduce recidivism rates.

-In this project, then, I use abolitionist frameworks to simultaneously acknowledge the twin violences of literacy and the university and to argue for complicating the project of higher education in prison at large.
+In this project, then, I use abolitionist frameworks to acknowledge the twin violences of literacy and the university and to argue for complicating the project of higher education in prison at large.
 I connect individual and institutional scales of both the university and the prison by exploring the literacy, teaching, and learning experiences of college-in-prison educators, and in doing so, divest from all-too-straightforward narratives about the role of education as an antidote to mass incarceration.

 “Questioning Assumptions about Online Tutoring: A Mixed-Method Study of Face-to-Face and Synchronous Online Writing Center Tutorials.”
 Carolyn Wisniewski, María Paz Carvajal Regidor, Lisa Chason, Evin Groundwater, Allison Kranek, Dorothy Mayne, and Logan Middleton.
 Writing Center Journal, vol. 38, no. 1-2, 2020, pp. 261-290.